mschoettle/website/docs/blog/posts/2024/blog-relaunched.md

     `markdown-callouts` provides a less intrusive syntax.
     The advantage is that it has a [natural fallback for other renderers](https://github.com/oprypin/markdown-callouts#graceful-degradation), and it also has support for GitHub alerts[^2].

+- sitemap override to include correct last modification date (using git plugin or blog metadata)

+- robots.txt override

+### Analytics and feedback widget

+TBD

+- integrated analytics via Umami (self-hosted)
+- added feedback widget with analytics

+### Comments

+TBD

+- unfortunately, no more comments since this gets you locked in to GitHub Discussions

 ### Archived posts

 Some of the posts from my blog are quite old.